 I fully understand that Jesus has become my wisdom.
 God does not keep it from me, saying that I can’t have it because I’ve done something wrong, but supplies it to me literally, holding nothing back.
 All of his wisdom is rightfully mine in His name.

 When I ask for wisdom, or anything else, I must not reason against my receiving it.
 A person who reasons against the promises of God is like a wave on the sea driven and tossed about whatever direction the wind might blow (or whichever way the circumstances may lead).
+This type of person seldom receives anything from the Lord and cannot walk in his inheritance.
+They are double-minded and unstable in all of their ways.

 I remain fixed and unwavering in my Faith regardless of what my eyes may see, what my ears may hear, or what my body may feel, for I know that God is faithful and will fulfill his promise to me.